PannawitMahacharoensiri/Final-project-Te-Thud-/README.md

 # Project : Te-THUD !!!!

-( the name came from Tetris "TE-" + sound of object got crushed “THUD!!”)
+( the name came from Tetris(original game that my videogame based on) "TE-" + sound of object got crushed “THUD!!”)
 ```
 Description : “Doged the block above you or you LOST”
 ```